The effect of substrate waviness on random sequential adsorption packing properties: Model

 for $x, y \in [0, L)$.
-Parameter $A$ enabled us to control the transverse amplitude of waviness, while $\lambda$ -- their longitudinal size.
-Adsorbate balls were of a unit diameter $D$ introducing a natural length unit.
-As a consequence, $\lambda < 1$ and/or $A < 1/2$ constitute a region of interest, where surface inhomogeneities are smaller than adsorbed particles.
+Parameter $A$ controls the transverse amplitude of waviness, while $\lambda$ -- its longitudinal size.
+Adsorbate balls were of a unit diameter $D = 1$.
+Thus, within the scope of interest of this study were the ranges of parameters $\lambda < D = 1$ and/or $A < D/2 = 1/2$, for which the surface inhomogeneities are smaller than the adsorbed particles.

 Monolayers of balls were created using random sequential adsorption (RSA) protocol \cite{Feder1980, Evans1993}.
-A single iteration of the RSA algorithm reads as follows: \begin{itemize} \item select a random position of a ball uniformly in $xy$ plane; \item find numerically $z$ position of the ball centre so that it is tangent to the surface; \item check if it overlaps any previously adsorbed particle.
+A single iteration of the RSA algorithm proceeds as follows: \begin{itemize} \item select a random position of a ball uniformly in $xy$ plane; \item find numerically $z$ position of the ball centre so that it is tangent to the surface; \item check if it overlaps any previously adsorbed particle.
 If it does not, permanently add the ball to the packing; discard otherwise. \end{itemize}

 Note that the balls' centres lie on the surface given by the set of points distant from the real surface by the ball's radius.
-This surface will be called \textit{a virtual surface} in the latter part of the manuscript (see Fig.\ref{fig:surface}).
+This surface will be called \textit{a virtual surface} in the further part of the manuscript (see Fig.\ref{fig:surface}).
 The main parameter tracked during simulation is the mean packing fraction (packing density) $\theta(N)$ depending on the instantaneous number of iterations $N$.
 The process is iterated until there is no space large enough to adsorb another particle.
-Such packing is called saturated.
-The mean saturated packing fraction is of high interest in RSA studies \cite{Wang1994, Vigil1989, Brosilow1991, Ricci1992, Zhang2013, Ciesla2016}.
+Such a packing is called saturated.
+The mean saturated packing fraction was investigated more closely in RSA studies \cite{Wang1994, Vigil1989, Brosilow1991, Ricci1992, Zhang2013, Ciesla2016}.
 Formally it is equal to $\theta(\infty)$.
-From now on, when we refer to $N=\infty$ we will drop the argument $\theta\equiv\theta(\infty)$.
-In the case of a wavy surface, the packing fraction can be defined in multiple ways.
-We have chosen to work with two-dimensional projection, so
+From now on, when $N=\infty$ is referred to, the argument $\theta\equiv\theta(\infty)$ is dropped.
+In the case of a wavy surface, the packing fraction may be defined in multiple ways.
+The investigators have chosen to work with two-dimensional projection, so

 where $S_P = \pi$ is the surface of projection of a ball on $xy$ plane, $S_\text{flat} = L^2$ is the area of surface assuming it is flat and $k$ is the mean number of shapes in the packing.
-Note that for non-overlapping balls, their projections may overlap, so the packing fraction defined as above may even exceed $1$ for a high local surface slope.
+Note that for even non-overlapping balls, their projections may overlap; thus, the packing fraction defined in the above way may exceed $1$ for a high local surface slope.